 The best way to ensure that a writing consultant will be available to work with you is to make an appointment using our online reservation system.
-If you have not made an appointment but would like to see a consultant, you are welcome to stop by the Writers' Workshop to see if a "walk-in" appointment is available.
+If you have not made an appointment but would like to see a consultant, you are welcome to stop by the Writers' Workshop or check our online schedule to see if a "drop-in" appointment is available.
 Either way, make your appointment as far as possible in advance of the day you need your piece of writing completed.

 You are allowed to schedule two 30-minute appointments or one 60-minute appointment per day.
 In any one week, you are allowed to make up to four 30-minute appointments or two 60-minute appointments for a total of 120 minutes a week using our online scheduling system.
-If you need assistance, call 218-726-8500, email email@example.com, or stop by the Writers' Workshop reception desk on the second floor of the library.
+If you need assistance, please email email@example.com, call 218-726-8500, or stop by the Writers' Workshop reception desk on the second floor of the library.

-- You may also try for walk-in appointments any time the Writers' Workshop is open, but the limit of one 60-minute or two 30-minute appointments per day stands.
+You may also try for drop-in appointments any time the Writers' Workshop is open, but the limit of one 60-minute or two 30-minute appointments per day stands.
 Walk-in appointments are on a first-come, first-served basis.

 If you are more than 10 minutes late for an appointment, you will be counted as a "no show" and may lose your time slot to a drop-in writer.
 Missing three appointments in a semester without having canceled ahead of time may result in not being able to make appointments online for the rest of the semester.
 However, you will still be able to try for walk-in slots.